What disqualifies you from filing for Bankruptcy?

 Too Much Disposable Income (for Chapter 7)

-Even if your total income seems modest, if your disposable income after necessary expenses is high enough to repay creditors, you may not be eligible for Chapter 7.
-Instead, the court may require you to file under Chapter 13.
+Even if your total income is modest, if your disposable income after necessary expenses is high enough to repay creditors at least 25% of your debt over 3-5 years, you may not be eligible for Chapter 7.
+Instead, the Court requires you to file under Chapter 13.

 Dismissed Bankruptcy Case in the Last 180 Days

-If your bankruptcy was dismissed voluntarily after creditors moved to lift the stay or due to failure to appear with court orders, you are barred from filing again for 180 days from the dismissal.
+If your Bankruptcy was dismissed after a creditor filed a motion to lift the stay or because you failed to comply with court orders, you may be barred from filing again for 180 days after your case was initially dismissed.

 What Disqualifies You from Filing Bankruptcies Under Chapter 7 vs Chapter 13

 Not all bankruptcies are the same.
-Chapter 7 and Chapter 13 are the two most common types of consumer bankruptcy, but they need different eligibility requirements and very different disqualifiers.
+Chapter 7 and Chapter 13 are the two most common types of consumer bankruptcy, but they have different eligibility requirements and very different disqualifiers.

 Let’s break down the reasons you might be ineligible for each chapter and how to know which one is best for you.